-In October 2005, the Staff filed a memorandum summarizing its review of the Earnings Reports filed by electric utilities.
-Based on its review, the Staff concluded that continuation of the Company's rates could result in excess retail transmission and distribution revenues of as much as \$105 million and excess wholesale transmission revenues of as much as \$31 million annually and recommended that the Texas Utility Commission initiate a review of the reasonableness of existing rates.
+In October 2005, the Texas Utility Commission Staff filed a memorandum summarizing its review of the Earnings Reports filed by electric utilities for the calendar year ended December 31, 2004.
+Based on its review, the Staff concluded that continuation of the Company's rates could result in excess retail transmission and distribution revenues and excess wholesale transmission revenues and recommended that the Texas Utility Commission initiate a review of the reasonableness of existing rates.

-In December 2005, the Texas Utility Commission considered the Staff report and agreed to initiate a rate proceeding concerning the reasonableness of the Company's existing rates for transmission and distribution service and to require the Company to make a filing by April 15, 2006 to justify or change those rates.
+In December 2005, the Texas Utility Commission agreed to order a rate proceeding concerning the reasonableness of the Company's existing rates for transmission and distribution service and required the Company to make a filing by April 15, 2006 to justify or change those rates.
 In April 2006, the Company filed cost data and other information that supported the current rates.